 Dr. Sheperis completed his undergraduate studies at Kutztown University of Pennsylvia, earned a Master of Science in Education in 1994 from Duquesne University and his doctorate in mental health counseling in 2001 from the University of Florida.
 He is a board certified counselor (NCC), Certified Clinical Mental Health Counselor (CCMHC), Master Addictions Counselor (MAC), Approved Clinical Supervisor (ACS), and Licensed Professional Counselor (LPC), as well as a past NBCC Board Chair.

 Before joining the NBCC full time in April 2018, he was Program Dean for the College of Social Sciences at the University of Phoenix, and earlier served at Lamar University in Beaumont, Texas, where he was Chair of the Counseling and Special Populations Department and led the largest state university system counseling program in the United States.
 Dr. Sheperis has been President of the Association for Assessment and Research in Counseling and an Associate Editor for the Journal of Counseling and Development, as well as serving as Editor of the Journal of Counseling Research and Practice.
 He also has worked with the American Counseling Association (ACA) as Chair of the Research & Knowledge Committee.

 In addition to service, Dr. Sheperis is the author of several textbooks, has contributed chapters to other textbooks and written numerous academic journal articles and reference volumes.
 He received the David K. Brooks, Jr. Distinguished Mentor Award from the ACA in 2016, and has served as an expert to media outlets in pediatric and family mental health.

-Wendi K. Schweiger is Director of NBCC-I. In this position, Dr. Schweiger organizes and facilitates NBCC’s collaboration efforts with counselors and counseling organizations outside the United States that are taking steps to professionalize, and she is assigned to lead collaboration efforts with entities in Africa and Latin America.
+Wendi K. Schweiger is Director of NBCC-I. In this position, Dr. Schweiger organizes and facilitates NBCC’s collaboration efforts with counselors and counseling organizations outside the United States that are taking steps to professionalize, and she is assigned to lead collaboration efforts with entities in Africa, Europe, and Latin America.
 She also administers the Mental Health Facilitator (MHF) program worldwide.
-She has worked for NBCC in a variety of capacities and was named to her current position in August 2013.
+She has worked for NBCC in a variety of capacities and was named to her current position in September 2018.